Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 • For a quiche.
 Make a Quiche Lorraine with any leftovers for another festive meal.

-You can keep honey baked ham in the refrigerator for up to a week when it’s wrapped tightly in aluminum foil.
-Just remember when serving honey baked ham, slice off only what you want to eat and immediately return the rest to the fridge to prevent spoilage.
+Honey-baked ham can be kept in the refrigerator for up to a week when it’s wrapped tightly in aluminum foil or in an airtight container.
+Just remember that when serving honey-baked ham, slice off only what you want to eat and immediately return the rest to the fridge to prevent spoilage.

 You should throw away any honey baked ham that remains on the buffet table after a party.